Q: What’s been done?

 A: The County’s design team, led by Arquitectonica, has been given the “Notice to Proceed” with the 50% construction documents phase of the architectural and engineering work based on the County-approved and funded plan for the 300-seat theater.
 “Construction documents” is the final phase of design and is followed by issuing the bid package for construction of the Playhouse project.

 The County is continuing to work cooperatively with the City of Miami on the permitting and review process.
-In early 2018, the architectural and engineering drawings will reviewed by the required City staff and boards.
+The architectural and engineering drawings already have been reviewed positively by the required City's Coordinated Review Committee.
+On February 21, 2018, the City's Urban Design Review Board voted unanimously (6-0) to support the project.
+Upcoming reviews include the City's Planning, Zoning and Appeals Board and Historic and Environmental Preservation Board.